ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Tutorial 2 - QML Components.rst

         }
     }

 We create the color picker by putting 6 cells with different colors in a grid.

 .. code:: qml

             Cell { cellColor: "red"; onClicked: helloText.color = cellColor }

 When the *clicked* signal of our cell is triggered, we want to set the color of the text to the *cellColor* passed as a parameter.
 We can react to any signal of our component through a property of the name *'onSignalName'* (see Signal Attributes).

-`QML Tutorial 1 - Basic Types </sdk/apps/qml/QtQuick/qml-tutorial1/>`_
-`QML Tutorial 3 - States and
+`QML Tutorial 1 - Basic Types </sdk/apps/qml/QtQuick/qml-tutorial1/>`_  `QML Tutorial 3 - States and Transitions </sdk/apps/qml/QtQuick/qml-tutorial3/>`_
-Transitions </sdk/apps/qml/QtQuick/qml-tutorial3/>`_

-.. |image0| image:: /media/sdk/apps/qml/qml-tutorial2/images/declarative-tutorial2.png